App store settings is the information about your app that appears directly in Apple and Google Play stores once your application is published.

 What is important to know about the app store settings?

-App store settings is the only section in the app that you need to finalize before the submission.
-Unlike the rest of the content, updating app store settings will require resubmitting the app to the app stores for an additional review that may take up to 10 business days.
-There is also a $199 fee that applies in this case.
+The App Store settings section is the only section in the app that you should finalize before submission.
+Unlike the rest of the content, updating app store settings will require resubmitting the app to the app markets for an additional review that may take up to 10 business days.
+There is a $199 fee for updating these settings.

 App store settings are created on the 3rd step of app building process and include the following details: